-Coinsurance - An amount you may be required to pay, expressed as a percentage (for example 20%) as your share of the cost for services or prescription drugs.
+Coinsurance - An amount you may be required to pay, expressed as a percentage (for example 20%) as your share of the cost for services or prescription drugs after you pay any deductibles.

-Complaint - The formal name for "making a complaint" is "filing a grievance."
+Complaint - The formal name for making a complaint is filing a grievance.
 The complaint process is used only for certain types of problems.
 This includes problems related to quality of care, waiting times, and the customer service you receive.
 It also includes complaints if your plan does not follow the time periods in the appeal process.